sushanth0903-CODE/aerosense-rul/README.md

 RUL
 ```

-is also not used as an input because it is the value the model is trying to predict.
+is also excluded from the model inputs because it is the value being predicted.

 Therefore: